Code Blue (bull): Background

-Code Blue was born April 4, 2004 near Gladewater, Texas, bred by Jones Farms.
-Alvin Jones, who is with Jones Rodeo Genetics, had a hand in determining the genetics that went into producing this world champion bull.
-He is a yellowish colored bull.
+Code Blue was born April 4, 2004, near Gladewater, Texas, and bred by Jones Farms.
+Alvin Jones, who was with Jones Rodeo Genetics, had a hand in determining the genetics that went into producing this world champion bull.
+He was a yellowish colored bull.
 He weighed between 1500 lb and was 1850 lb when he was competing as a bucking bull.
-He is co-owned by North Carolina stock contractors WW Bucking Bulls and Mandan, North Dakota, stock contractors Berger & Struve.
+He was co-owned by North Carolina stock contractors WW Bucking Bulls and Mandan, North Dakota, stock contractors Berger & Struve.
 WW Bucking Bulls is owned by business partners Rick Wagoner and Jimmy Walton.
 Berger & Struve is the partnership of Chad Berger and Clay Struve.
 Berger & Struve bought a half interest in the bull at the beginning of the 2009 season.

 Code Blue's sire was #240 Sky King.
 Sky King was a Don Kish-owned bull selected to buck at the National Finals Rodeo (NFR) in 1997.
 He was also a PBR World Finals bull.
 Code Blue's paternal grandsire was Kish's Buckin' Best #624 Wolfman.
 Wolfman was a Don Kish bull who was ridden by Wade Leslie for the only perfect 100 point combined rider and bull score ever awarded on the Professional Rodeo Cowboy Association (PRCA) circuit.
 Wolfman also garnered several awards on account of his many qualifications to the NFR.
-Code Blues's maternal granddam was a #G79 Red Rocker daughter referred to as JG #20.
-Red Rocker is a seven-time NFR qualifier whose pedigree is sparse.
+Code Blue's maternal granddam was a #G79 Red Rocker daughter referred to as JG #20.
+Red Rocker was a seven-time NFR qualifier whose pedigree is sparse.
 His pedigree also contained a line to the champion bull Bodacious.
 He was also brother to the bull Apollo, who was also related to Bodacious and was the Championship Bull Riding (CBR) 2007 Bull of the Finals.

 Code Blue's home base was with Wagoner on his Silver Valley Ranch in Silver Valley, North Carolina, which Wagoner had been running for over 20 years at the time of Code Blue's competition days.
 Wagoner made adjustments to his life for Code Blue, mostly to travel around the country – bulls used for competition need time out of the trailer to relax and exercise, thus doubling the time necessary to get to their destination.

 Wagoner's partner, Walton, lives in Lexington, North Carolina.
 After Code Blue became a notable bull on the PBR circuit, his owners spoiled him.
 The bull typically consumed about 50 lb of grain per day when he was competing.
 Along with his regular grain, they fed him waffles.
 He was kept in an enclosed area for feeding with an ample running area, as well as an area for resting and lying down that they labeled his "lounge".
 The bull developed a personality quirk on account of the transport trailer being parked next to his pen.
 If the trailer left, he wanted to be on it.
 They made sure to always have another trailer to take its place if he was not scheduled to go to an event.
 Otherwise, he got upset.